Hiran-Battina/AzureDevOpsBotComposerFrameworkCICD/README.md

   e.
 Implements further secirity by demostrating how to pass key vault value to the app settings in the bot's appliaction configuration

   f.
-Also this IP fixes a bug in the existing approach as stated in https://github.com/gabog/ComposerCICDSamples/pull/7 .
+Also this solution fixes a bug in the existing approach as stated in https://github.com/gabog/ComposerCICDSamples/pull/7 .
 The code fixes the "Cannot find path
     '/home/vsts/work/1/s/dialogs...' because it does not exist" from occurring due to the recognizers having names as substrings of another recognizer.